Christopher Evans (outlaw): Later life

 Ed Morrell had also been released from prison in 1908 and his story became legendary.
 Morrell had been transferred to San Quentin in 1896 and sentenced to hard labor in the jute mill.
 Following an attempted escape in 1899, Morrell was confined to solitary confinement for four years and seven months.
 He later explained that he kept himself sane by communicating with another solitary by tapping on the wall of his nine by four and a half foot cell.
 After spending time in solitary, Morrell became a model prisoner and eventually worked to secure his release.
 He claimed to the prison parole board that his decision to help Evans had partly been because of his love for Eva.
 After his release he would meet author Jack London who inspired Morrell to write a book of his experiences.
 Morrell published his memoir The 25th Man: The Strange Story of Ed.
 Morrell in 1924 and became a minor character in Jack London's book The Star Rover.
 Morrell would later pass away in 1946, at the age of 78, in Los Angeles.

 The release of Evans’ former confederates gave hope to the Evans family that their father would be released from prison.
 It was noted by many however, including George Contant upon his release, that Chris bragged about his time as an outlaw, denying that he had ever robbed a train, and said he only killed in self defense and because of this he would most likely spend the remainder of his life behind bars.

 The same year George Contant and Ed Morrell were released from prison, Ynez married a prominent businessman named Norris Jensen.
 Eva also married a man named Perry McCullough who had recently moved to Marshfield with his brother to start a moving picture theater.
 The two had married in Canada, since Eva was still legally married to Albert Cribbs in the United States even though he was long out of the picture.
-Winifred had also remarried some years earlier, to a man named Adalberto “Albert” Guitierrez in Sacramento.
+Winifred had also remarried some years earlier, to a man named Adalberto “Albert” Gutierrez in Sacramento.

 While living in Spokane, Washington, Eva's husband Perry developed tuberculosis and it was recommended by his doctor that the couple move to a warmer climate.
 Eva and Perry first moved to Arizona, and then later to Los Angeles in 1910.

 Winifred's husband Albert promised the prison parole board that he could secure Chris employment on his farm east of Sacramento if the latter was released.
 Hope had also become renewed for Chris with the election of Republican Hiram Johnson for California Governor in 1911.
 Johnson had been supported by a group of Progressives within the party who pledged to free California of the dreaded “Octopus”, the railroad monopoly of the Southern Pacific.
 The Evans family hoped that the anti-railroad governor would pardon Chris.